Frozen Shoulder: Symptoms, Causes, & Treatment

-Treatment options for frozen shoulder depends on the stage of your condition.
+Treatment options for frozen shoulder depend on the stage of your condition.

 If you are in the freezing phase, painkillers or anti-inflammatory medications may help.

 If you are in the frozen stage, stretching or physiotherapy may help.
-If the pain and stiffness is severe, the doctor might give you option to do Hydro-dilatation treatment or even surgery.
+If the pain and stiffness are severe, the doctor might give you the option to do Hydro-dilatation treatment or even surgery.

 Okadoc now offers virtual consultation with trusted doctors and hospitals.
 Learn more here!

 Many people find it difficult to stick to normal, healthy eating habits during Ramadan.
 Here is a guide to the best way to break the fast.